Coping With Changes

 Be Courageous!

-Go online for news, don’t just accept the TV news.
+Go online for news or find eye-witness accounts.
 Listen to different points of view.
 Come to your own conclusions.
 Look at the actions people take, not just their words.
 Is what someone says a match with what they do?
 Or is it all for their benefit?

 If you need work, learn something new.
 Think about hiring yourself.
 Join forces with others to achieve a worthwhile purpose.
 Find a need and fill it.
 Care about others.
 Hang in there… Help someone else hang in there…